-But first, let’s get into the history of drifting and what made it what it is today.
+But first, check out these 20 amazing RC drifting videos and then let’s get into the history of drifting and what made it what it is today.

 Drift racing is a style of driving in which the driver forces the rear tires into a slide.
 Consequently, this sends the car into a sideways motion around the track.
 The trick (or skill) is in maintaining high speed and control in the process.